 If you’re sure the positive and negative wiring is attached correctly and firmly to the proper terminals and the ground wire is secure to the metal RV chassis, you need to inspect for other damage.

 Remove wiring leads from terminal connections to ensure there’s no debris or corrosion affecting power flow.

 After that, follow all the wiring, looking for any burnt, frayed, sliced, or worn areas that will cause electrical shorts in the system.

 Make sure no bare wires are in contact with each other.

 Look for any inline fuses along the wiring and pull them to look for damage.

 How to Fix Battery Wiring Issues

-If the wires are connected wrong, reinstall them to the terminals so positive and negative flow is correct.
+If the wires are connected incorrectly, reinstall them to the terminals so the positive and negative flow are correct.

 Replace any wiring or cables that show any damage.
 Replace any blown inline fuses.